Creative Writing BA (Hons) module details

 Concept testing, 20%: You will test the concept for your dissertation which could include some creative work (exploratory), a concise summary of the project clearly indicating chosen form/genre and an annotated bibliography of other works in the chosen form/genre/.

-Dissertation, 80%: You will produce an original creative work, including a synopsis or similar in 6000 words.
-This will be accompanied by a critical reflective essay of 1500 words.
+Dissertation, 80%: You will produce an original creative work, including a synopsis or similar.
+This will be accompanied by a critical reflective essay.